atomisthq/docs/docs/developer/sdm.md

 For "name of the target repository" enter a name for your SDM.

-For "target-owner", enter a name for the owner of your project.
+For "target-owner" enter a name for the owner of your project.
 This corresponds to the GitHub/GitLab organization or BitBucket project you would put the repository under.

 The "create sdm" [generator](create.md#generator) will transform the [seed][] according